ISGNeuroTeam/DTCD-PrimitivePropertiesPanelCompact/README.md

 # DTCD-PrimitivePropertiesPanel

-Panel plugin for [DTCD](https://github.com/ISGNeuroTeam/DTCD) application designed to compare some values with a target value.
+Panel plugin for [DTCD](https://github.com/ISGNeuroTeam/DTCD) application designed to manage the properties of primitives

 ## Getting Started